-In choosing this translation, adapted as a prophetic fulfilment in 1 Peter, the LXX has comparatively added to the Hebrew text of Exodus 19:6 a corporate aspect which did not appear in the initial phrase, 'wə'attem tihyû-lî mamleket kohānîm' ("and you shall be to me a priestly kingdom"), whereby priesthood was expressed in the contexts of "kingdom" and "nation."
+In choosing this translation, adapted as a prophetic fulfilment in 1 Peter, the LXX has comparatively added to the Hebrew text of Exodus 19:6 a corporate aspect which did not appear in the initial phrase, 'uə'attem tihyû-lî mamleket kohānîm' ("and you shall be to me a priestly kingdom"), whereby priesthood was expressed in the contexts of "kingdom" and "nation."

 Beyond this fulfilment of Exodus 19:6 in 1 Peter, what are the distinctive theological functions or implications of this biblical universal priesthood to all Christians, or the royal priesthood in the church in Africa?
 This reflective question presupposes one of the most popular models of the church in Africa, basileion hierateuma (mamleket kohănîm), in a limited way (excluding the ministerial priesthood) as part of a family of God's people, distinguished from all other human communities by faith, hope, and love that derive from and center on Jesus Christ and his redemptive work.
-492 This church-family, the hierateuma of God's people, the Christian priesthood in Africa, has been blessed historically in many ways: in its sacramental life, its deep sense of the sacred and of the existence of God, its lively liturgical celebrations, and its deep-cherished sense of These blessings notwithstanding, its family values.493 numerous challenges include poverty, political instability, social disorientation, misery, war, injustice of all forms, terrorism, division, ethnocentrism, selfishness, tribalism, and inordinate materialism.
+This church-family, the hierateuma of God's people, the Christian priesthood in Africa, has been blessed historically in many ways: in its sacramental life, its deep sense of the sacred and of the existence of God, its lively liturgical celebrations, and its deep-cherished sense of family values.
+These blessings notwithstanding, its numerous include poverty, political instability, challenges social disorientation, misery, war, injustice of all forms, terrorism, division, ethnocentrism, selfishness, tribalism, and inordinate materialism.

-&lt;sup>492 In this category belongs the Catholic Church as well as other church denominations.
+$^{52}$ In this category belongs the Catholic Church as well as other church denominations.

-&lt;sup>493 For details of the nature of the church in Africa as a family, see Michael Ufok Udoekpo, "Becoming a Church-Family in Africa that Witnesses the Gospel to Everyone: Perspectives from Luke 3:4-6 and Isaiah 40:4-5," in Becoming
+&lt;sup>53 For details of the nature of the church in Africa as a family, see Michael Ufok Udoekpo, "Becoming a Church-Family in Africa that Witnesses the Gospel to Everyone: Perspectives from Luke 3:4-6 and Isaiah 40:4-5," in Becoming Church as the Family of God in Africa: Graces, Challenges and Prospects, ed.
+Nwagwu Gerald et al. (CIWA Theology Conference, 2019), 171-92.